Code-Institute-Submissions/artontray-PROJECT3/README.md

 ## Fixed Bug

-As i said, I wanted to create an custom print function for this game.
-It tooks me sometimes to code it proprely because each message you want to display can be different to an other.
+As i said in the first part of this document, I wanted to create an custom print function for this game.
+It tooks me some good time to code it properly because each message to display can be different to an other (structure, coloring, scoring tab etc...)
-Dealing with different type of messages and coloring, this can create some problems in the display :
+Dealing with different type of messages as coloring or score tab can create some problems in the display :

 ![Error Layout](assets/images/readme-images/errorlayout1.png)